aiven/aiven-docs/docs/platform/howto/list-service.md

 Aiven offers a wide choice of open source time series databases in its product portfolio.

--   Aiven for PostgreSQL® with the TimescaleDB extension is yur best choice if you already use PostgreSQL, require **SQL compatibility** and have a limited time series use case.
+-   Aiven for PostgreSQL® with the TimescaleDB extension is your best choice if you already use PostgreSQL, require **SQL compatibility** and have a limited time series use case.
 -   Aiven for M3DB is your best choice when you need a **truly